harshkarwade/ML_Nifty_Stocks/README.md

-This document summarizes the entire workflow and results derived from the provided Jupyter Notebook, covering the data, feature engineering, and the highly successful machine learning models used for stock price prediction.

 ## Overview of the ML Project on Nifty Stocks

 The project is an end-to-end machine learning analysis aimed at **predicting the 'Close' price** for a dataset of **58 Nifty stocks** spanning from January 1, 2024, to September 11, 2024.
 The analysis follows a rigorous process of data preprocessing, extensive feature engineering using financial technical indicators, and training three distinct regression models.